Version 0.1.0 with Copilot, Data Doctor, and sharper triage

 Is the cost number my actual bill?

-No. Codex, Claude Code, and RTK data are read only.
-RepoSpend settings live under ~/.repospend and can be reset from the Settings page.
+No. Source client and RTK data are read only.
+RepoSpend settings, pricing overrides, and parse cache files live under ~/.repospend and can be reset from Settings.

 Can I run it without npx?